 position all night.

 tail and then add 30 cm (12") for comfort - that should do it!

-The first time the pillow was washed the filling clumped together into one solid ball rendering the pillow unusable.
+The first time the pillow was washed the filling clumped together into one solid ball rendering the pillow totally unusable.

-His bed is good as new and it's now more comfortable than ever!
+His bed is as good as new and it's now more comfortable than ever!
 Max squirms around on it until he gets it into the shape he wants, before settling down with a contented sigh!

 There are many dogs who don't have a bed, but sleep in a crate with a couple of dog blankets or a fitted piece of vet bedding; however, there are also many dogs which have both!

-Crates can provide a safe haven for both puppies and dogs, providing their own special area where they can go when they want peace and a quiet place to rest.
+Dog crates can provide a safe haven for both puppies and dogs, providing their own special area where they can go when they want peace and a quiet place to rest.

 learn more about crate training your pup (or adult Cocker - it's never too late!) you'll find this

-There are many styles of beds available for our dogs; from designer beds, rugs, mats,
+are many styles of beds available for our dogs; from designer beds, rugs, mats,

 Like This Page?